Mithu Alur

-Mithu Alur (born 27 March 1943) is the founder chairperson of The Spastic Society of India – now rechristened ADAPT – Able Disable All People Together.
-She is an educator, disability rights activist, researcher, writer and published author on issues concerning people with disability in India.

-Alur is a pioneer in the care and education of people with Neuro-Muscular and Developmental Disabilities, like cerebral palsy, autism, Down syndrome and intellectual disabilities.
+Mithu Alur (born 27 March 1943) is an Indian educator, writer, and disability rights activist.
+She is the founding chair of ADAPT – Able Disable All People Together, formerly known as the Spastics Society of India.
+She is specialised in the care and education of people with neuromuscular and developmental disabilities, such as cerebral palsy, autism, Down syndrome and intellectual disabilities.

 Early life and education

 Alur was born and raised in Kolkata.
-She did her higher education in Delhi in Miranda House.
-She acquired a bachelor's degree in English literature from the University of Delhi in 1963.
-In 1965, she married Ranjit Chib.
-A year later Malini Chib was born.
+She did her higher education in Delhi in Miranda House, and acquired a bachelor's degree in English literature from the University of Delhi in 1963.

-Malini was diagnosed with cerebral palsy.
-Finding that no proper school for children with disabilities exited in India, in 1968 she trained as a teacher in the field of special education at the Institute of Education (IOE), University of London.
+In 1965, Alur married Ranjit Chib, and their daughter Malini Chib was born a year later.
+Malini was diagnosed with cerebral palsy, and in 1968, finding that there were no schools for children with disabilities in India, Alur trained as a teacher of special education at the Institute of Education (IOE), University of London.

 Spastics Society of India

-Back home in India, she wanted to open a school in Mumbai, and contacted the then Prime Minister of India, Indira Gandhi.
-Gandhi asked her to get in touch with actress Nargis Dutt.
-Dutt became the first patron of The Spastics Society of India (SSI), which formally started on 2 October 1972.
+Back in India, Alur contacted Indian Prime Minister Indira Gandhi, hoping to open a school in Mumbai.
+Gandhi advised her to contact actress Nargis Dutt, who became the first patron of the Spastics Society of India (SSI), which formally launched on 2 October 1972.

-Alur later set up the first-ever special school in India for children with cerebral palsy, "Centre for Special education", at Colaba on 2 October 1973, providing education and treatment facilities under one roof.
-It began with just three children – Malini Chib, Farhan Contractor and Imtiaz.
-Nargis Dutt remained its lifelong patron.
-After her death in 1981, her mantle was taken up by her husband, Sunil Dutt.
+Alur later set up the Centre for Special Education, the first special school in India for children with cerebral palsy, in Colaba on 2 October 1973, providing education and treatment in one facility.
+The centre began with three children: Malini Chib, Farhan Contractor and Imtiaz.
+Nargis Dutt remained the patron of the centre until her death in 1981, when she was replaced by her husband, Sunil Dutt.

-The Spastics Society has since broadened its scope to include programs on teacher training, vocational training of young adults with cerebral palsy, autism, intellectual disabilities, multiple disabilities and learning disabilities.
+The Spastics Society later broadened its activities to include teacher training, as well as vocational training of young adults with cerebral palsy, autism, intellectual disabilities, multiple disabilities and learning disabilities.
 It also works in the field of advocacy and awareness and offers support to parents and other professionals.

-In 1999, Alur established the National Resource Centre for Inclusion (NRCI), in Mumbai, to integrate disabled children from special schools into normal schools.
-The Spastics Society of India has since changed names and is currently called ADAPT – Able Disable All People Together.
-Many of the state level spastics societies under the aegis of The Spastics Society of India have also since changed names.
+The Spastics Society of India has been renamed ADAPT – Able Disable All People Together, and many of the state level branches of the organisation have also changed their names.